Schemas

 "type": "user",

-"uid": 123
+"sub": 123

 }

-// Query - resolves to db.query('todos').where('authorId', '=', 123);
+// Query - resolves to db.query('todos').Where('authorId', '=', 123);

-db.query('todos').where('authorId', '=', '$role.userId');
+db.query('todos').Where('authorId', '=', '$role.userId');

 Your schema file should export the roles object for use in your schema definitions.